 I saw, as I often point out on this site, that the clock was ticking on me.
 Every day I didn't make some happiness happen or see the humor in something or appreciate the absurdity of life was a day lost.
 That's a day lost without being happy.

-When you stop putting conditions on your happiness, you learn to enjoy life more.
+When you stop putting conditions on your happiness, you learn to cherish life more.
 You become less anxious when things don't work out.
-You handle disappointment in stride.
+You handle disappointment in stride because you know there will be more opportunities.

 You begin to see that there are small things that make you happy along the way.
-You try to have a happy day, and you understand that a happy life is made up of many happy days.
+You create happy moments, which make up a happy day, and you come to realize that a happy life is a necklace of happy days strung together.

 Don't put conditions on your happiness.
 Don't think you can "only be happy IF…" What if that big IF never happens, from getting married to career success to fame and fortune?
 Are you going to let those IFs dictate whether you have a happy life?